AnnaFetz/AnnaFetz.github.io/index.md

 		needs and possibilities. </li>
 </ol>
 <br>
 <li> CreativeWork gathers all human artifacts produced during an activity or employed in an event.
-The properties for each sub-class have been extracted by benchmarking other services, for example:
+The properties for each sub-class have been extracted by benchmarking other services, for example:</li>
 	<ol>
 	<li> Track follows the audio features returned by the SpotifyAPI. </li>
 		<br>